 The Series LLC is better suited when risks are remote and foreseeable risks can be insured.
 The number of protected series of the Series LLC is determined by the Series Operating Agreement.

 To be eligible for the protection of Series shields, in addition to filing the Certificate of Formation and executing a Series LLC operating agreement setting forth the separate protected series, the members also need to (1) associate assets with protected series, (2) keep separate records and (3) operate each protected series like a separate entity at arm’s length.
-Because each separate series is a person under the law, care in management, operations and record keeping needs to be taken to prevent creditor claims of voidable transfers between protected series.
-The Series LLC should never be used to transfer assets between series to defraud creditors.
+Because each separate protected series is a person under the law, care in management, operations and record keeping needs to be taken to prevent creditor claims of voidable transfers between protected series.
+The Series LLC should never be used to transfer assets between protected series to defraud creditors.

 The Delaware Series LLC is a product of the Delaware legislature, a highly-regarded body for drafting business laws.
 To date, ten (10) states plus two territories have followed the Delaware model of the Series LLC.
 The Delaware version of the statute does not require listing or designating the number of protected series or the name of protected series with the Division of Corporations.
 In contrast, the Illinois version of the Series LLC law requires separate designations to be filed for each protected series.
 When deciding in what state to form the Series LLC, knowledgeable entrepreneurs and real estate investors choose the Delaware Series LLC because if established in Delaware, the Series LLC’s internal affairs will be governed under Delaware law.

-The Series LLC members can establish an unlimited number of these protected series through a private operating agreement with sub-agreements for each series.
+The Series LLC members can establish an unlimited number of these protected series through a private operating agreement with sub-agreements for each protected series.

 Those who are unsure whether to form a Series LLC, should form multiple traditional LLCs for more predictable protection.
 In the event multiple traditional LLCs is not an alternative for cost reasons, the Delaware Series LLC can be a compelling alternative, especially when risks faced by protected series can be hedged by insurance.
 When a single traditional LLC is compared to the single Series LLC, the Series LLC is superior because the Series LLC has the power to separate assets without additional state fees.
 When multiple traditional LLCs are compared to a single Series LLC, the multiple LLC approach offers more predictable protection to segregate assets.
 In addition to real estate separation and passive asset ownership separation, a number of entrepreneurs also use the Series LLC as an incubator to develop business ideas separately all under one master umbrella.